 Research design

 According to the New York University Publication (2016), a research design is a structure required before data collection or analysis, which enables the collection of evidence used in answering the questions in a study.
-A research design deals with a logical problem (Yin, 1989, cited in New York University, 2016).
+A research design deals with a logical problem (Yin, 1989 cited in New York University, 2016).
 A good research design is justifiable in terms of the research question, and an investigator should offer an argument that the adopted design is an effective one (Vogt, Gardner and Haeffele, 2012).

 Vogt et al. (2012), contend that a research design arises from a formulated theory which identifies a problem, and this leads to the construction of research question(s) to be answered through evidence collection and analysis.
-Patel and Patel (2019) contend that a research design facilitates an efficient and maximal yield of information, and it provides for the collection of relevant evidence with minimal cost, time and effort.
-Durrheim (2004) cited in the University of Pretoria (n.d.), research design is a strategic framework that serves as a bridge between research questions and the execution of the research strategy.
-A research design may be in the form of; an exploratory study, descriptive study, and casual study (Smith, 2012).
+Patel and Patel (2019) assert that a research design facilitates an efficient and maximal yield of information, and it provides for the collection of relevant evidence with minimal cost, time and effort.
+Durrheim (2004) cited in the University of Pretoria (n.d.), states that a research design is a strategic framework that serves as a bridge between research questions and the execution of the research strategy.
+A research design may be in the form of an exploratory study, descriptive study, and casual study (Smith, 2012).

 This study adopted the exploratory research approach.
-This was the appropriate design as the study investigated a novel occurrence in Zambia.
-The use of the exploratory approach in this investigation was envisaged to provide findings on the impact on the performance of MFZL by the amended public pensions.
+The selected research approach was the appropriate design as the study investigated a novel occurrence in Zambia.
+The use of the exploratory approach in this investigation was envisaged to provide findings on the impact of the amended public pensions law on the performance of MFZL.

 Research strategies

-An investigator’s selected research methodologies were determined by the research philosophy that had been adopted.
-According to Creswell (2007) cited in Warfield (2010), research methodologies start with philosophical assumptions.
+The adopted research philosophy determined the investigator’s selected and adopted research methodologies.
+Creswell (2007) cited in Warfield (2010), argued that research methodologies start with philosophical assumptions.
 Having selected a research philosophy, an investigator proceeded to select a suitable research method.

 Quantitative research method

 According to Goundar (2012), quantitative research method involves the generation of data in quantitative form which can be subjected to a rigorous quantitative analysis in a formal and rigid fashion.
-Further, Goundar (2012) describes quantitative method, as a measurement of quantity or amount, and is applicable to phenomena that can be expressed in terms of quantity.
-When using quantitative approach, Terrell (2012) citing Johnson and Onwuegbuzie, 2004), contend that for researchers to justify their stated hypotheses, they are required to eliminate their biases, and remain emotionally detached and uninvolved with the objects of study and tests.
+Further, Goundar describes quantitative method, as a measurement of quantity or amount, and is applicable to phenomena that can be expressed in terms of quantity.
+When using quantitative approach, Terrell (2012) citing Johnson and Onwuegbuzie, 2004), contends that for researchers to justify their stated hypotheses, they are required to eliminate their biases, and remain emotionally detached and uninvolved with the objects of study and tests.
 Apart from collecting mathematical data, quantitative research method can also be used to collect non-numerical data in numerical form using specifically designed instruments (Taherdoost, 2022a).

 Qualitative research method